cparcerisas/acu-det-viz/README.md

-# Example scripts for soundlib
+# Example scripts for visualizing Acoustic Detections using spotlight

 ## Usage
 You will need to create a folder (the db path) with the following subfolders: